OpenScienceLabs/opensciencelabs.github.io/pages/blog/google-summer-of-code-week-4th-and-7th-midterm-evaluation/index.md

 author: Ankit Kumar
 tags: [google summer of code, gsoc, open-source open-sciencelab]
 categories: [open-source, gsoc]
+description: |
+  In this article, I will share the progress for Week 4th week to 7th week for my contribution to Open-science labs as a part of Google Summer of Code 2023.
 draft: false
 usePageBundles: true
 thumbnail: "/GSoC-Vertical.png"